razmat145/prom-emw/readme.md

     // App name to be appended to Prom metric type names appName?: string; // defaults to ''

+    // Http status codes to be escaped from normalization escapeStatusCodes?: Array<number>;
 }
 ```

 ### TODOs
 - more config flexibility and options
+- normalize parametered paths
 - more tests
 - pm2 cluster support
 - custom metrics